EmilioHulbert/B00kOfProblems/Readme.md

 Not exactly autoplay, but gives you keyboard shortcuts (even global ones) for play/pause, seek, etc. This is useful if you're coding or taking notes in another tab.
 Chrome Web Store

+##using liveserver in vscode
+✅ STEP 1 — Confirm you installed the correct Live Server extension

+Go to:

+VS Code → Extensions → search: “Live Server”

+You MUST see this exact one:

+Live Server — by Ritwick Dey

+Icon is a purple/lightning symbol.

+If you see Live Preview, Five Server, Edge Tools, etc. → Those are NOT the right ones.

+Install the correct one.

+✅ STEP 2 — Reload VS Code

+After installing, click:

+Reload / Restart VS Code

+Many people skip this and the extension never activates.

+✅ STEP 3 — Make sure you opened the folder, not the file

+If you open VS Code like this:

+✗ Opening the HTML file directly → Live Server WILL NOT show ✓ Opening the folder containing the file → Live Server works

+Do this:

+File → Open Folder → select your project folder "vue.js"

+Then open index.html inside the folder.

+Right-click again on the file.

+Now Open with Live Server should appear.

+❗ If it still doesn't appear — do this:

+Go to:

+Command Palette → press CTRL + SHIFT + P

+Type:

+Live Server: Open with Live Server

+If it appears there → your right-click menu is just hidden.

+If it DOESN’T appear → Live Server is not active at all.

+🔧 STEP 4 — Check if Live Server is disabled

+Go to:

+Extensions → Live Server → Gear icon → Disable
+If it is disabled → enable it.

+🔨 STEP 5 — Hard reset Live Server (forces activation)

+Go to Extensions

+Uninstall Live Server

+Restart VS Code

+Reinstall Live Server

+Restart VS Code again

+Now repeat:
+Right-click index.html.

+If STILL nothing works…

+Then you are 100% opening the wrong folder structure.

+##Use diffrent browser using live-server
+✅ Step 1 — Create or open VS Code folder settings

+Inside your project folder, create/edit:

+.vscode/settings.json

+If the folder doesn’t exist, create it manually.

+✅ Step 2 — Add this configuration

+Paste exactly this:

+{
+  "liveServer.settings.CustomBrowser": "firefox"
+}

+That’s it.
+No extra flags, no complications.

+⚠️ Important Notes

+“firefox” must match the browser name recognized by VS Code Live Server.

+If Firefox is installed normally on Linux or Windows, this works instantly.

+When you run Open with Live Server, it will ALWAYS launch Firefox, regardless of your system default browser.

+If Firefox does NOT open

+Tell me:

+your OS (Linux distro or Windows)

+the path to your Firefox executable

+Some Linux setups need this instead:

+{
+  "liveServer.settings.CustomBrowser": "/usr/bin/firefox"
+}

+But we won’t assume that unless you confirm it fails.

+If you're ready, test Live Server now — does Firefox open correctly?